introspected/AutoOverlay/README.md

 - **angle1** и **angle2** (default 0) - range of acceptable rotation angle if overlaid image.
 Can be specified in any order.
 Negative values – clockwise rotation, positive – counter.
 - **minSampleArea** (default 1000) – minimum area in pixels of downsized source clip at first scale stage.
 The smaller, the faster, but also the greater risk of getting an incorrect result.
 Recommended range: 500-3000.
 - **requiredSampleArea** (default 1000) - maximum area in pixels of downscaled source clip at first scale stage.
 The smaller, the faster, but also the greater risk of getting an incorrect result.
 Recommended range: 1000-5000.
-- **maxSampleDifference** (default 5) – max allowed DIFF between downscaled source clip at previous and current scale iteration.
+- **maxSampleDiff** (default 5) – max allowed DIFF between downscaled source clip at previous and current scale iteration.
 If it is too high then previous iteration will not be processed.
 - **subpixel** (default 0) – subpixel align accuracy.
 0 – one pixel accuracy, 1 – half pixel, 2 – quarter and so on.
 Zero is recommended if one clip is much smaller then another.
 1-3 if both clips have about the same resolution.
 - **scaleBase** (default 1.5) – base to calculate downscale coefficient by formula `coef=scaleBase^(1 - (maxStep - currentStep))`.
 - **branches** (default 1) - how many best align params from previous scale stage will be analyzed at the next one.
 1-10 is recommended.
 The higher - the longer.
+- **branchMaxDiff** - maximum difference between best branch and current one to accept
 - **acceptableDiff** (default 5) – acceptable DIFF value.
 If it will be achieved with current OverlayConfig the remaining configs in the chain will not be processed.
 - **correction** (default 1) – the value of correction the best align params between scale stages.
 The higher, then more different align params are tested.
 - **minX**, **maxX**, **minY**, **maxY** - ranges of top left corner coordinates, unlimited by default.